arnaldojunioral/TOP3DFVT/README.md

 **Topology Optimization of 3D Elastic Structures employing the Finite-Volume Theory (FVT)**

-This repository provides a **MATLAB/Octave implementation** of topology optimization for 3D continuum elastic structures employing the **Finite-Volume Theory (FVT)**.
+This repository provides a **MATLAB implementation** of topology optimization for 3D continuum elastic structures employing the **Finite-Volume Theory (FVT)**.
 The algorithm optimizes the material distribution in a discretized domain to achieve a minimum structural compliance.

 Supported material interpolation methods:
 - **SIMP** (Solid Isotropic Material with Penalization)